This manual is for Lziprecover (version 1.21, 4 January 2019).

 If the decompressor returns with zero status, unzcrash compares the output of the decompressor for the original and corrupt files.
 If the outputs differ, it means that the decompressor returned a false negative; it failed to recognize the corruption and produced garbage output.
 The only exception is when a multimember file is truncated just after the last byte of a member, producing a shorter but valid compressed file.
 Except in this latter case, please, report any false negative as a bug.

 In order to compare the outputs, unzcrash needs a 'zcmp' program able to understand the format being tested.
-For example the one provided by 'zutils'.
-See zcmp
+For example the 'zcmp' provided by 'zutils'.
+See zcmp.

 The format for running unzcrash is: